LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Introduction

-Unlike prior distillation approaches that give the teacher privileged data such as LiDAR depth~\cite{monodistill,hsrdn,monostl,add,monofg}, we propose \textit{Asymmetric Augmentation Denoising Distillation (A2D2)}.
-We build five M3D model variants with different model scales, \ie N\ /\ S\ /\ M\ /\ B\ /\ X, following the YOLO family~\cite{yolov10}.
-We train our largest variant (X) as a teacher model to provide expertise.
-Then, we freeze the teacher model and train the student model to denoise the mixup-augmented~\cite{mixup} input images, with the training supervised by matching the teacher's object-level depth features computed from the clean input images.
-A dynamic feature loss further weights each channel according to the teacher’s prediction quality and the feature’s importance, focusing learning on reliable and informative cues.
-This process strengthens the student’s geometric reasoning without requiring any depth maps or extra modalities, such as LiDAR.
+Using our A2D2, we build an M3D model family composed of five models (\cf \cref{fig:teaser}) with different model sizes, \ie, N\ /\ S\ /\ M\ /\ B\ /\ X, following the YOLO family~\cite{yolov10}.
+In particular, we train our largest variant (X) as a teacher model to provide expressive target representations.
+We freeze the teacher and distill different student models using A2D2 by denoising a MixUp-based~\cite{mixup} objective.
+Denoising is performed on object-specific depth features.
+By using a dynamic feature loss that weights features according to the teacher's prediction quality and importance, we allow for effective feature distillation.
+This enables the student to focus learning on reliable and informative cues, improving the student's depth reasoning and detection accuracy.

-To complement A2D2, we introduce two additional components. \emph{First}, we introduce \acf{tal}, which improves the prediction-to-ground truth assignment by incorporating a 3D \ac{IoU} term into the matching criterion.
-This joint 2D–3D alignment allows the model to learn from supervision that better reflects actual 3D localization quality. \emph{Second}, we propose \acf{cgi}, a lightweight inference strategy that restricts the costly 3D regression head to high-confidence regions identified by a fast 2D classifier.
-This reduces redundant computation and accelerates inference with no loss in accuracy.
-Together, we present \textbf{\ourmethod}, \textbf{Le}veraging \textbf{A}symmetric \textbf{D}istillation for Real-time \textbf{M}onocular \textbf{3}D \textbf{D}etection.
-These components yield a strong balance between accuracy and speed (\cf \cref{fig:teaser}).
+To complement our A2D2, we introduce two additional components. \emph{First}, we introduce 3D-aware Consistent Matching (CM$_{\text{3D}}$), which improves the prediction-to-ground truth assignment by incorporating a 3D Intersection over Union (IoU) term into the matching criterion.
+This joint 2D-3D alignment allows the model to learn from supervision that better reflects the actual 3D localization quality. \emph{Second}, we propose Confidence-Gated 3D Inference (CGI$_{\text{3D}}$), a lightweight inference strategy that restricts the costly 3D regression head to high-confidence regions identified by an efficient 2D classifier.
+This reduces redundant computation and accelerates inference with virtually no loss in accuracy.

-\ourmethod achieves state-of-the-art (SOTA) results across multiple benchmarks while running in real-time.
-On KITTI~\cite{kitti}, we achieve the highest \AP\space across all difficulty levels among monocular methods and surpass even LiDAR- and geometry-assisted approaches, while running 3.6$\times$ faster than the next-best high-accuracy model.
-On Waymo~\cite{waymo}, we improve over the previous best by 2.97 \APDDDF\space (Level 1), and on Rope3D~\cite{rope3d}, we increase \APDDDS\space for cars by 3.59 compared to the prior state of the art.
-Moreover, our second-largest model variant (B) still provides the fastest runtime compared to all existing \ac{M3D} methods.
-These results demonstrate that \ourmethod achieves high accuracy and real-time efficiency, all without relying on LiDAR, stereo, or ground-plane assumptions.
-We further showcase that \ourmethod exhibits strong cross-view generalization on Rope3D~\cite{rope3d}.